jingd16/Iris-Example/README.md

-This is a test project to deploy a simple Machine Learning Model to Heroku.
+This is a test project to deploy a simple Machine Learning Model with Flask to Heroku.

 Step 1:
 Train a ML model using Iris.csv